CARiSMA-Tool/carisma-examples/UMLsec4IDS-deploymentDiagram/trust-management/README.md

 # Trust Management for IDS Examples
 Here you can find examples for the trust management check for IDS.
-It checks if a node object is anotated with a security profile.
+It checks if each node object is anotated with a security profile.
 Otherwise the check will fail.

 If each node hast a security profile, represented through a stereotype, the communication rules are checked.